pauldennis2/collision-insights/recommendations.md

     b.
 If they are not well-lit, increase visibility with standard highway lighting and reflective strips
     c.
 In either case, investigate maintenance plans (a currently well-lit highway may have a poor maintenance history)

+#### County Lighting

+We have extended this "night danger" analysis to look at specific counties.
+This information can be relayed to local authorities to help identify areas where either poor lighting or drunk driving may be causing an increase in accidents.

 ### Data Quality

 #### Categories to Add